Do Flat Minima Improve Sparse Novel View Synthesis?: Effect of Individual Gaussian Attributes

-To analyze the contribution of each Gaussian attribute to the overall performance, we apply our method either exclusively to a single attribute or to all attributes except one.
-Nevertheless, all attributes contribute positively to the performance, the Gaussian mean is the dominant contributor to the performance gain (\cref{tab:attribute}).
-This finding suggests that instead of perturbing all attributes simultaneously, applying our method exclusively to the Gaussian mean could be a simplified approach, significantly reducing hyperparameter search complexity while likely retaining a substantial portion of the performance improvement.
+We analyze the contribution of each Gaussian attribute by applying our method either exclusively to a single attribute or to all attributes except one.
+While all attributes contribute positively to the final result, the Gaussian mean is the dominant contributor to the performance gain (\cref{tab:attribute}).
+This finding suggests that, instead of perturbing all attributes simultaneously, applying our method only to the Gaussian mean could serve as a simplified yet highly effective approach.